 © All rights reserved

-The origin of Daito-Ryu Aiki Jujutsu dates back nine hundred years to the Emperor Seiwa (reigned A.D 858 – 876) and his grandson, Shinra Saburo Minamoto No Yoshimitsu.
-Yoshimitsu is considered the founder of the tradition.
+Daito-Ryu Aiki Jujutsu traces its lineage back nine centuries to Emperor Seiwa (reigned A.D.
+858 – 876) and his grandson, Shinra Saburo Minamoto No Yoshimitsu, who is revered as its founder.

-His family settled in the village of Takeda in Koma/Kai.
-(Now in Yamanashi Prefecture).
-There, the art passed through the Takeda clan including the famous warrior Shingen Takeda.
-His descendant, Kunitsugu Takeda, relocated to the Aizu district, in Fukushima and the art was passed down through the Aizu Takeda family as "Aizu Han O-Tome Waza."
-It was also developed into an art instructed to high ranking persons for use as secret techniques for indoor use known as "O-Shiki Uchi" (the palace art).
+Yoshimitsu's family established roots in the village of Takeda within Koma/Kai (now located in Yamanashi Prefecture).
+The art was transmitted through generations of the Takeda clan, including the renowned warrior Shingen Takeda.
+Later, Kunitsugu Takeda, a descendant, relocated to the Aizu district in Fukushima.
+The art continued to evolve within the Aizu Takeda family, known as "Aizu Han O-Tome Waza."
+It also developed into a set of secret techniques taught exclusively to high-ranking individuals for indoor use, known as "O-Shiki Uchi" (the palace art).

-Reinaldo Gacita a direct student of Shihan Hiroo Iida.
-Sensei Gacita holds 45+ years of Martial Arts training and the ONLY USA authorized representative of Daitoryu-Muden by Shihan Iida, founder of the new Ryu-Ha, the Muden Juku https://muden.jp/ Sensei Gacita was humbled to receive the rank of Okugi Sandan in DaitoRyu-Muden from Shihan Hiroo Iida in 2020.
+Sensei Gacita was humbled to receive the "Hidden Mokuroku Scroll" in 2023 and rank of Okugi Sandan from Shihan Hiroo Iida in 2020.
 Sensei Gacita is pictured here at his New Jersey dojo with Shihan Iida.